-There is also an aquarium with fish from alpine lakes and river (sturgeons included).
-The park is not very big but it is criss-crossed by rather steep paved paths, not ideal if you have a stroller.
+There is also an aquarium with fish from alpine lakes and rivers (sturgeons included).
+The park is not very big but it is crisscrossed by rather steep paved paths, not ideal if you have a stroller.
 I would also like to point out a bear-themed playground near the bear enclosure.
 One way to get to the Alpenzoo is by funicular (Hungerburgbahn, leaving next to Congress Innsbruck) to the second station.
-The funicular, or better its stations, are a sight to behold, in fact they were designed by the world-famous architect Zaha Hadid!
+The funicular, or better its stations, are a sight to behold, in fact, they were designed by the world-famous architect Zaha Hadid!

 3. Go skating in Landhausplatz